Namibia at the Cricket World Cup: 2003 World Cup

 The World Cup itself started on 10 February 2003 in Harare with Zimbabwe beating Namibia by 86 runs.
-Back in South Africa, they lost to Pakistan by 171 runs, before a 55 run defeat at the hands of England in which Namibia performed with some credit, Jan-Berrie Burger winning the man of the match award for his innings of 85 that almost helped Namibia pull off an unlikely upset.
+Back in South Africa, they lost to Pakistan by 171 runs.
+This was followed by a 55-run defeat at the hands of England in a match where Namibia performed with some credit, Jan-Berrie Burger winning the man of the match award for his innings of 85 that almost helped Namibia pull off an unlikely upset.
 They then lost by 181 runs to India and a 256 run defeat against Australia, the eventual winners of the tournament, in what at the time was the biggest winning margin in One Day Internationals, since surpassed by an Indian 257 run win over Bermuda.
 The tournament finished with a 64 run loss to fellow qualifiers the Netherlands.